 First off, don’t blame yourself.
 If a company did take action to hide its Free File options from you, then it did a good job at it.
 It’s understandable you may have ended up paying!

 Taxes are complex enough, and so is tax software—even when it makes the tax filing process a lot easier overall.

 The best thing you can do now is to organize your paperwork.
 Unsure if you used one of those services?
 Double-check!
 If you meant to use the Free File software but paid, did you speak with someone on the phone?
 Or did you email the company?

 Ultimately, you just want to follow up to see if anything in this situation potentially applies to you.
 If it doesn’t, you can move along happily with your life!
 If you leave your research suspecting it does apply to you, you’ll at least have organized your records of your interactions with TurboTax or H&R Block.
 In the instance a regulator or group opens up a case down the line, it’ll make things a lot easier for you to get involved.

 This issue probably won’t get resolved quickly, but it’s sure to have an impact.

 Now that you have a better picture of what’s going on with H&R Block and TurboTax, you can move forward with confidence.
 Maybe it means picking another service entirely!
-There are plenty of free filing options out there, as well as affordable paid software and tax prep services.
+Plenty of free filing options exist out there, as well as affordable paid software and tax prep services.
 Should you choose to use H&R Block, or TurboTax, make sure to confirm you’re using the Free File option.